10 Fast Ways To Stop Farting Now

 9. Try Herbal Remedies

-If none of the above work, you may also want to consider trying a few herbal remedies as well.
+If none of the above work, and you really need to, you may also want to consider trying a few herbal remedies as well.
+We have a delicious remedy for how to stop farting immediately…

 A combination of chamomile tea, crushed caraway seeds, crushed fennel seeds, and peppermint leaves will help to push gas out of the intestine and may help to relieve discomfort associated with gas and bloating.
 It’ll also help the intestinal muscles relax, which can reduce the noise element of flatulence as well.